mnichols08/explore-rpg/README.md

 - **M key or Music button** toggles the procedural soundtrack.
 - **Shift + N** starts a fresh hero (copy your Hero ID first if you want to return later).
 - **Minimap Toggle** button collapses or reopens the tactical map, and your choice sticks between sessions.
+- **Glow toggle** button switches the WebGL aurora on or off instantly if you want the classic flat look.
 - Watch for the on-screen portal prompt; when it lights up, press **E** to jump through a gateway or exit a dungeon.
 - Down enemies together to earn bonus XP aligned with the finishing attack type.
 - Chain kills quickly to build **Battle Momentum** for stacked speed, damage, and XP bonuses before the timer expires.
 - Keep an eye on the top-right minimap (or its HUD arrow when hidden): cyan rings mark the bank's safe zone, gold diamonds mark gateways, and orange dots show nearby allies.
 - **Touch devices:** drag the left pad to move, tap Slash/Volley/Spell to attack (hold to overcharge), press HUD to hide or reveal the panels, and hit Interact to gather, loot, or traverse portals.
-Tap the minimap or music buttons in the HUD as needed, and Chat to talk.
+Tap the minimap, glow, or music buttons in the HUD as needed, and Chat to talk.

 ## Save & Continue